Difference Between Marital and Separate Property

 The tax consequences of a divorce can be very complex, especially if there are children or if a business, investment, or other variable is involved.

 Once again, having an experienced divorce attorney on your side who understands the tax consequences associated with every aspect of a divorce can be beneficial to your future.

 The division of property and debt in a divorce has long-term consequences for everyone concerned.
 We take a long-term view toward this process.

 We are highly skilled and experienced in the following:

 - Tax Issues

 - Real estate property

 - Inheritance and family heirlooms

 Dividing assets and liabilities in a divorce can get complicated and cumbersome.
-Our experienced divorce attorneys help guide clients through this process while protecting their best interests and making sure they are treated fairly and in accordance with Ohio Laws.
+Our experienced divorce lawyers help guide clients through this process while protecting their best interests and ensuring they are treated fairly and in accordance with Ohio Laws.